 The group is offering two PhD projects through the Melbourne-Potsdam PhD Program – you can see the full listing of projects here.
 The program, which is a joint initiative between the University of Melbourne (UoM) – Australia, the Max Planck Institute of Molecular Plant Physiology (MPI-MP) and the University of Potsdam (UP) – Germany, creates an international research training opportunity for PhD students.
 Time is spent in labs in both Australia and Germany, and on completion of the program result in a joint PhD from the University of Melbourne and the University of Potsdam.

-Applications are due 12th Feb 2018; for more information click here.
+Applications are now closed but will open again late 2018; for more information click here.

 MSc opportunities in the Golz lab